The University of Southern California recognizes the following fraternities and sororities.

 Through programming, the Panhellenic Council seeks to provide personal enrichment and knowledge to all greek members.
 Panhellenic’s influence is a crucial part of the sorority experience – one that promotes a stronger Greek community.

-Learn more about the National Panhellenic Conference, the governing body for 26 national sororities by visiting their website or watching this video.
+Learn more about the National Panhellenic Conference, the governing body for 26 national sororities by visiting their website.

 Fraternity/Sorority Honor Societies